Myth and mist: Dispelling 5 key myths about the cloud

 To counter this and ensure that UK business data remains governed by UK and EU law, some MSPs choose to restrict data storage to UK only data centres, eliminating any data sovereignty issues.

 Myth 3: The cloud is energy inefficient and bad for the environment

-The assumption that cloud concentrates computing resource in large data centres that are energy hungry and inefficient is a myth.
+The assumption that cloud concentrates computing resource in large data centres that are energy-hungry and inefficient is a myth.

-Evaluated across cooling, lighting and maintenance, cloud uses approximately half as much energy as distributing equivalent computing power across individual organisations in on-premise datacentres and server rooms.
+Evaluated across cooling, lighting and maintenance, the cloud uses approximately half as much energy as distributing equivalent computing power across individual organisations in on-premise datacentres and server rooms.

 Thin Clients which are the desktop devices for accessing hosted desktop cloud computing solutions save up to 90% of electricity consumption, shrinking bills for office computing.

 Myth 4: It costs many thousands for cloud migration services